 The C4 Model was created by Software Architecture for Developers author, Simon Brown.

-To jump straight into diagramming, you can sign up for a free trial of Gliffy Online.
+To diagram key structures and processes directly alongside your software architecture documentation, you can sign up for a free trial of Gliffy for Confluence today.

 There are four types of C4 models, each one for a different audience and containing a different level of detail.
-These are the context, container, components, and code diagrams that make up your software architecture model.
+These are the context, container, components, and code diagrams that make up your C4 model.